 Glancy Prongay & Murray Reminds Investors of Looming Deadline in the Class Action Lawsuit Against Hebron Technology Co., Ltd. (HEBT)

-/EIN News/ -- LOS ANGELES, July 07, 2020 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP (“GPM”) reminds investors of the upcoming August 10, 2020 deadline to file a lead plaintiff motion in the class action filed on behalf of Hebron Technology Co., Ltd. ("Hebron" or the "Company") (NASDAQ: HEBT) investors who purchased securities between April 24, 2020 and June 3, 2020, inclusive (the “Class Period”)
+/EIN News/ -- LOS ANGELES, July 14, 2020 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP (“GPM”) reminds investors of the upcoming August 10, 2020 deadline to file a lead plaintiff motion in the class action filed on behalf of Hebron Technology Co., Ltd. ("Hebron" or the "Company") (NASDAQ: HEBT) investors who purchased securities between April 24, 2020 and June 3, 2020, inclusive (the “Class Period”).

 If you suffered a loss on your Hebron investments or would like to inquire about potentially pursuing claims to recover your loss under the federal securities laws, you can submit your contact information https://www.glancylaw.com/cases/hebron-technology-co-ltd/.
 You can also contact Charles H. Linehan, of GPM at 310-201-9150, Toll-Free at 888-773-9224, or via email at shareholders@glancylaw.com to learn more about your rights.